pubpub/pubpub-editor/packages/pubpub-pandoc-converter/README.md

 <a id='test'></a>
 ## Testing

-cd into this package directory and run:
+cd into this package directory and run

 `npm run test`